mjishnu/alt-app-installer/README.md

 - Downloads and install app along with all dependencies

 # How it works
-This Program basically automates the process of getting the file from [store.rg-adguard](https://store.rg-adguard.net/) or [StoreWeb](https://xwebstore.herokuapp.com/) using their api and installs the app for the user, so credit goes to the creator of [store.rg-adguard](https://store.rg-adguard.net/) and [StoreWeb](https://xwebstore.herokuapp.com/)
+This Program basically automates the process of getting the file from [store.rg-adguard](https://store.rg-adguard.net/) or [StoreWeb](https://xwebstore.herokuapp.com/) using their api and installs the app for the user, so credit goes to the creators of [store.rg-adguard](https://store.rg-adguard.net/) and [StoreWeb](https://xwebstore.herokuapp.com/)

 - The app open an browser which allows the user to select the file(application/games) they want to install and returns its url
-- The url is parsed and the product key is send to the api via [requests-html](https://pypi.org/project/requests-html/) which then finds and returns the appropriate download data(contains both the app and the dependencies) if file is not found then it retries 5 time.Then the returned data are further parsed based on
+- The url is parsed and the product key is first send to the rg-adguard api via [requests-html](https://pypi.org/project/requests-html/) which then finds and returns the appropriate download data(contains both the app and the dependencies) if file is not found then it retries 3 time, if still not found uses StoreWeb api as fallback.Then the returned data are further parsed based on
     - System architecture of the user(x64/x32)
     - Favorable type(these are decrpted file formats, which doesn't need admin privilage to install)
     - Latest version